pepkit/looper/docs/pre-submission-hooks.md

 #### `command_templates`

 **Input:**
- - NA (the command can be supplied with choice of [looper variable namespaces](variable-namespaces.md))
+ - NA (since it is a template, the command can be supplied with choice of [looper variable namespaces](variable-namespaces.md))

 **Output:**
  - JSON-formatted string (`str`), that is processed with [json.loads](https://docs.python.org/3/library/json.html#json.loads) and [subprocess.check_output](https://docs.python.org/3/library/subprocess.html#subprocess.check_output) as follows: `json.loads(subprocess.check_output(str))`